 - 1. Modify and miniaturize existing methods Shrink the size of equipment and practices used today during seismic data acquisition. - 2.
-Leave the ground entirely by going airborne Move seismic survey equipment from the air. - Leave the ground entirely by going underground Install all equipment in existing production wells so existing or planned production well site areas are being re-used for multiple activities. - 4.
-Use alternative seismic sampling theory Measure seismic waveforms differently (Larson et al. 2020).
+Leave the ground entirely by going airborne Move seismic survey equipment from the air. - 3.
+Leave the ground entirely by going underground Install all equipment in existing production wells so existing or planned production well site areas are being re-used for multiple activities.